I think our son has a vocation. What should we be doing?

 Men may make a discernment visit to the seminary during the academic year.
 Go HERE for our visitor calendar and for more information.
-Before purchasing your plane ticket, etc., be sure to fist confirm with the vocations office the dates you are looking at, from the available dates in the calendar, to insure that the timeframe is still free.
+Before purchasing your plane ticket, etc., be sure to fist confirm with the vocations office the dates you are considering, from the available dates on the calendar, to insure that the timeframe is available.

 Do you hold formal, structured vocational retreats at the seminary?

-No, we do not have any for men who have not already completed their application.
-We encourage you to make a private three-four day vocational visit instead.
+No, we do not have any for men who have not previously completed an application.
+We encourage men to make a private three-four day vocational visit instead.
 See the question above for details.

 I live outside the United States.
 Can I still apply?

 Both St. Peter's Seminary in Germany and Our Lady of Guadalupe Seminary in the United States are international houses.
-To study in Germany you should have a working knowledge of written and spoken German or French and to study in the United States you should have a strong working knowledge of written and spoken English.
-Problems with English can make it impossible to maintain a good academic record, so this is important to keep in mind.
-In addition, you will have to assume your travel expenses to come to the seminary each year as neither seminary pays for travel expenses.
+To study in Germany you should have a working knowledge of written and spoken German or French, and to study in the United States you should have a strong working knowledge of written and spoken English.
+Problems with English can make it impossible to maintain a good academic record.
+This is important to keep in mind.
+In addition, you will have to assume your travel expenses to travel to the seminary each year, as neither seminary pays for travel expenses.

 English is not my primary language.
 Must I possess a certain competency in English in order to apply?

-Although you need not be an expert in the English language, to study successfully you must understand both spoken and written English well.
+Although you need not be an expert in the English language, to study successfully you must fully understand both spoken and written English.
 Serious applicants should work on their English skills and take classes in English,if necessary, before applying.

 Do you have a program for Spanish-speaking candidates?

 No, not at this time.
-Please pray for the day that a seminary can be opened in Central/South America.
-At this time we can only take Spanish-speaking candidates that are very fluent in English.
+Please pray for the day when a seminary can be opened in Central or South America.
+At this time we can accept only those Spanish-speaking candidates who are fluent in English.

 You have approved my visit to the seminary and I plan to fly.
 What airport should I fly into?

 Fly into Lincoln (airport code LNK) if at all possible.
-Sometimes the Omaha airport is up to $100 dollars cheaper, but from there you will then need to take Omalink, a shuttle service, which is $50, to arrive at the Lincoln airport.
-The shuttle takes you all over Omaha first, dropping people off, so what could be just over a one hour trip can become 2 1/2 hours.
-You can also look into coming by train from certain cities, which is cheaper, or, for those needing an absolute bargain, you can come by bus.
+Sometimes the Omaha airport is considerably cheaper, but from there you will then need to take Omalink, a shuttle service that charges $55 each way, to arrive at the Lincoln airport.
+You can also consider traveling by train from certain cities, which is cheaper, or, for those needing an absolute bargain, you can travel by bus.

 You have approved my visit to the seminary and I plan to drive.
 How do I get to the seminary?